A truly unique Norwegian city surrounded by water, Ålesund will charm all who visit.

 Ever since I first moved to Norway back in 2011, friends and family have asked me what my favourite part of Norway is.

 But more often than not, my answer is Ålesund.
 This small town home to less than 50,000 people is in the northern part of the region known as Fjord Norway.

 It's built on a series of islands and there can be few more picturesque settings even in a country with as much natural beauty as Norway.

 So without further ado, here are the reasons I'm in love with Ålesund.

-For a unique view of the architecture, consider a tour of the waterside town by kayak.
+For a unique view of the architecture, consider a tour of the waterside town and its surroundings by kayak.
 You can rent the equipment and take a tour with or without a guide from Kayak More Tomorrow.